AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/basics.md

 With this reference you can *connect* various Content Fragment Models to represent interrelationships.
 This allows the headless application to follow the connections and access the content as necessary.

-This should be used with caution and the best practice can be defined as *nest as much as necessary but as little as possible*.
+This should be used with caution and the best practice can be defined as *nest as much as necessary, but as little as possible*.

 ## What's Next {#whats-next}